lucasmaisonnave/AI/README.md

 ![AI Design](images/demineur2.JPG)

 If there are as many unknown bombs as the number of unrevealed case, we can flag all the unrevealed neighbors.
-In the case there is 1 bomb for 1 unknown case so we can flag this case.
+In this case there is 1 bomb for 1 unknown case so we can flag this case.

   - Second rule